Dumnezeu/Transmission-app-in-Kubernetes/README.md

 Follow the below steps to deploy Transmission App in Kubernetes using YAML files.

+PREREQUISITES:

-First copy all of the YAML files on a local directory.
+    l.
+Copy all of the YAML files on a local directory
+    2. Open communication ports 30002, 30003, 30004 on the Router (or other ports, but they need to be modified in transm_deployment.yml).

 DEPLOYMENT STEPS: